Supermarine

-After the end of the war, the Supermarine division built the Royal Navy's first jet fighter, the Attacker, developed from the final Spitfire type.
+Supermarine built the Royal Navy's first jet fighter, the Attacker, developed from the final Spitfire type.
 It served front line squadrons aboard aircraft carriers and RNVR squadrons at shore bases.
-The Attacker was followed by the more advanced Swift which served in the fighter and photo-reconnaissance roles.
+This was followed by the more advanced Swift, which served in the fighter and photo-reconnaissance roles.
 The last of the Supermarine aircraft was the Scimitar.
-In the shakeup of British aircraft manufacturing, Vickers-Armstrongs (Aircraft) became a part of the British Aircraft Corporation and the individual manufacturing heritage names were lost.
+After Vickers-Armstrongs (Aircraft) became a part of the British Aircraft Corporation, its individual manufacturing heritage names—including that of Supermarine—were dropped.

-History
+Pemberton-Billing Ltd

 Founding

-In 1909 the British Noel Pemberton-Billing purchased a number of engineering workshops on 3000 acres of land at South in Sussex which he intended to develop as an airfield.
+In 1909 Noel Pemberton-Billing purchased a number of engineering workshops on 3000 acres of land at South in Sussex which he intended to develop as an airfield.
 At the same time, he built a number of unsuccessful aircraft of his own design.
 To promote the venture, he founded his own magazine Aerocraft.
 Despite attracting some aircraft constructors, the airfield venture failed within a year and about the same time he sold Aerocraft.
-In 1911, Pemberton-Billing purchased facilities to provide a base for a motor launch and yacht trading business at White's Yard off Elm Road (later renamed Hazel Road) on the River Itchen, upstream of Woolston, Southampton.
-To manage the business, Pemberton-Billing hired his friend Hubert Scott-Paine, whom he had first met while involved in property speculation in Shoreham, Kent.
+In 1911, Pemberton-Billing purchased facilities to provide a base for a motor launch and yacht trading business at White's Yard off Elm Road (later renamed Hazel Road) on the River Itchen, upstream of Woolston.
+To manage the business, Pemberton-Billing hired his friend Scott-Paine, whom he had first met while involved in property speculation in Shoreham, Kent.
 Pemberton-Billing, his wife and Scott-Paine lived on Pemberton-Billing's yacht Utopia.

 Under Scott-Paine's management the business was soon profitable, which allowed Billing (with the assistance of Scott-Paine) to design a series of flying boats with detachable propeller and wings so that with them removed it could be used as a motor launch.

 Pemberton-Billing submitted a patent application for his design in October 1913.
 After obtaining his aviator's certificate on 17 September 1913 following a £500 bet with Frederick Handley-Page that he could obtain it within 24 hour of commencing flight training, he decided to build his own aircraft.

 In partnership with Alfred Delves de Broughton, Billing established Pemberton-Billing Ltd on 27 June 1914 with capital of £20,000.
 Billing had 6,800 shares, Broughton 3,700 and works engineer Lorenz Hans Herkomer (1889–1922), 500.
 Herkomer's background was in electrical engineering and automobiles.
-Rumanian Carol Vasilesco was employed to prepare drawings and undertake the detailed design of airframes.
-On land at Oakbank Wharf on the river Itchen in Woolston, Southampton that Billing had previously purchased, the company established a factory with Hubert Scott-Paine as work manager.
+Romanian Carol Vasilesco was employed to prepare drawings and undertake the detailed design of airframes.
+On land at Oakbank Wharf on the river Itchen in Woolston that Billing had previously purchased, the company established a factory with Hubert Scott-Paine as work manager.
 Its registered telegraphic address, used for sending telegrams and cables to the company, was; Supermarine, Southampton.